-State agencies which administer the NSLP and SBP may apply to participate in the demonstration project and conduct direct certification with Medicaid for both free and reduced price school meals in a portion of the local education agencies (LEAs) within their state or on a statewide basis.
-This opportunity applies to states that are not approved to participate in existing demonstration projects that started prior to School Year (SY) 2020-2021.
+State agencies that administer the NSLP and SBP may apply to participate in the demonstration project and conduct direct certification with Medicaid for both free and reduced price school meals in a portion of the local education agencies (LEAs) within their state or on a statewide basis.
+This opportunity applies to states that are not approved to participate in existing demonstration projects that started prior to school year (SY) 2020-21.
 It also applies to states that are participating in existing free price meal demonstration projects but are interested in conducting direct certification for both free and reduced price meal eligibility in all or a portion of their LEAs.

 In these demonstration projects, direct certification using Medicaid data is limited to children who are members of households with income that does not exceed the following NSLP income standards: